modalitysystems/modalitysoftware-docs/TeamsNetworkReadiness/Network Readiness Assessment for Microsoft Teams.md

 - Up to 25 concurrent streams to/from any node (i5, 8GB RAM)
 - Nodes can provide insight into site to site, site to data centre (for direct routing) and site to Azure traffic performance

-We use Skype for Business Test Calls for Audio tests as, at this time, Microsoft Teams cannot be automated to perform the same tests.
-The tests use RTAudio which is a less performant codec than Microsoft Teams, but provides the same statistics in terms of packet loss, round trip time and jitter.
+We use Skype for Business (UCMA automation) to make the peer to peer audio test calls.
+At this time, Microsoft Teams cannot be automated to perform the same tests.

+The P2P audio tests use RTAudio, which is a less performant codec than typically used Microsoft Teams.
+Therefore our tests used a codec that would audibly perform less well than Microsoft Teams.

+The codec used isn’t really that relevant, since what we are looking at is the packet loss, round trip time and jitter which are used to measure network performance.

 They can be placed on internal sites, DC’s or in Microsoft Azure to test different combinations of routes.
 - Node P2P calls are controlled by a Modality Azure Management Server